m-vdb/boulder-bot/data/nlu.md

 - I want to climb
 - I want to climb today
 - I wanna climb
-- Are there gyms around me?
 - I would like to climb [today](time)
 - i wanna climb
-- I wan to go to gym

 ## intent:inform
 - hmmm, [today](time)